 Year 1: Strategic, Fixed Core Schedule

 - Fall Term: 6 core courses

 - Spring Term: 3 core courses, Consulting Project, 2 elective/concentration courses

 Year 2: Flexible Courses, Chosen for Concentration and Career

 - Pre-Term: Internship

-- Fall Term: 2 core courses, 3 elective courses
+- Fall Term: 2 core courses, 2 elective/concentration courses

 Requirements for the Full-Time Cohort M.B.A. are as follows:

 |Managerial Accounting Analysis|

 Students who wish to pursue two primary concentrations must complete 66 credits.